-Greenfinch project (Edna May, WA)
+Greenfinch project (Westonia, WA)

-Approval processes for the Greenfinch pit have progressed and include an EPA submission, consultation with stakeholders, and engagement with the local Shire in respect of relocation of the Warrachuppin Road.
+The Greenfinch resource model was updated and a revised pit evaluation and design generated.
+A reserve of 1.7Mt @ 1.2g/t for 62,000oz was published on 6 June 2018.
+Approval processes for the pit have commenced and include an EPA submission, consultation with stakeholders, and engagement with the local Shire in respect of relocation of the Warrachuppin Road.
 Hydrology and geotechnical studies have been updated and Mining Proposal and Clearing Permit documents were submitted.